 On ‘Section 80’s ‘Rigamortus’ it sounds like K Dot is straight-up having fun.
-It feels like there isn’t a moment to breathe between the horn loops, but Kenny hits the pocket every time on a beat that would sit nicely on an Outkast project.
+There isn’t a moment to breathe between the horn loops, but Kenny hits the pocket every time on a beat that would sit nicely on an Outkast project.

 ‘Sherane’ is the sinister opening that GKMA deserves.
-The lo-fi rendition of the lord’s prayer followed by swirling synths and sinful bars tee up the conflict between hood pressures and Kendrick’s moral compass that persist throughout the album.
+The lo-fi rendition of the lord’s prayer followed by swirling synths and sinful bars tee up the conflict between hood pressures and Kendrick’s moral compass that persists like a hungry terrier throughout the record.

-Crazy to think this track is almost 10 years old.
-Featuring production from J. Cole, ‘HiiiPOWER‘ feels like the first glimpse of the conscious star that take over the hip hop game in the coming years.
+Crazy to think this track is over 10 years old.
+Featuring production from J. Cole and bars from Kendrick, ‘HiiiPOWER’ feels like the poetic precursor to two artists that would dominate the next decade.

 A lot of the music littered throughout Kendrick’s discography is intense.
-DNA sends heart rates through the roof and the ‘Sherane’ induces goosebumps – createing an uncomfortable and foreboding atmosphere.
+‘DNA‘ sends heart rates through the roof and the ‘Sherane’ induces goosebumps – creating an uncomfortable and foreboding atmosphere.

 ‘LOVE’ is on the other end of the spectrum – it’s a healing experience.
 Zacari’s soul-cleansing vocals and the measured delivery from Kendrick is therapeutic in nature.
+The kind of track you surrender to.
 Light a candle to this one.

 If you want an audible definition of attacking a beat then look at ‘Backseat Freestyle’.

 The track is brimming with pure energy and charismatic quips that are amplified by crashing cowbells and thumping percussion.
-For any doubters of Kendrick’s ability as a pure spitter (I don’t think there are many) this is where to direct them.
+For any doubters of Kendrick’s ability as a pure spitter (I don’t think there are many) direct them here.